Learning Abroad Center

 • Foster an understanding of the global context through classroom and experiential learning

-• Cultivate awareness and appreciation for development issues through engagement with diverse communities
+• Cultivate awareness and appreciation for local issues through engagement with diverse communities

 • Translate insights gained into thoughtful and respectful long-term perspectives on concepts of social justice and sustainable development